Inside the Largest Diamond Heist in History

 Lee Gruenfeld, co-author of Confessions of a Master Jewel Thief

 "How could a group of thieves have slipped into a building designed as a diamond fortress and escaped with millions of loot in tow without anyone noticing?
-In Flawless, Selby and Campbell expertly dissect this audacious crime in a compellingly expansive investigation ranging from the intricacies of the diamond industry to the history of the mob in Italy.
+In Flawless, Scott Selby and Greg Campbell expertly dissect this audacious crime in a compellingly expansive investigation ranging from the intricacies of the diamond industry to the history of the mob in Italy.
 A story that could have been ripped from the pages of a movie script but which is rooted in fact, Flawless is a rare true crime story—a real diamond in the rough."

 Julian Rubinstein, author of Ballad of the Whiskey Robber

-"Thoroughly researched and wonderfully written, Selby and Campbell tell the gripping story of the diamond heist of the century.
+"Thoroughly researched and wonderfully written, Scott Selby and Greg Campbell tell the gripping story of the diamond heist of the century.
 Part whodunit, part mob tell-all, part diamond underworld reportage, Flawless is simply too good to miss."

 Ulrich Boser, author of The Gardner Heist

-"[T]heir account ... is masterly.
+"[Scott Selby and Greg Campbell's] account ... is masterly.
 The writers’ style has the reader literally on the edge of his or her seat; and like many criminals who possess iron discipline when a crime is in progress, they describe how the discipline evaporated once the prize had been gained and of how the gang left a rich picking of clues which brought about their downfall... read the book — you won’t be disappointed."

 Dick Kirby, author of Villains